go-gorm/gorm.io/pages/index.md

 ---
 layout: index
-description: The fantastic ORM library for Golang, aims to be developer friendly.
+description: The fantastic ORM library for Golang aims to be developer friendly.
 subtitle: The fantastic ORM library for Golang
 comments: false
 ---